 The Great Trail — previously known as the Trans Canada Trail — is a bit of a misnomer.
-Giving that, when completed next year, it will be the longest recreational trail in the world at a staggering 14,864 miles, the project is great indeed, a monumental achievement.
-However, it isn’t a trail.
+Given that the recently opened trail is the longest recreational one in the world at a staggering 14,864 miles, the project is great indeed, a monumental achievement.
+However, it isn't a trail.

-Similar to its daintier American cousin, the Maine-to-Florida spanning East Coast Greenway, the Great Trail isn’t a single trail but a collection of small, community-based trails, all maintained and operated by local jurisdictions, linked together to form a single network.
-It’s all a touch confusing but understandable why the Great Trail, composed of more than 400 individual trails snaking across all 10 provinces and three territories from St. John’s in the East to Victoria in the West with a huge looping detour north through the Yukon and Northwest Territories to the Arctic Ocean, would be billed as a single entity: “The Great Canadian Network of Interconnected Community Trails” just doesn’t have the same ring to it, now does it?
+Similar to its daintier American cousin, the Maine-to-Florida spanning East Coast Greenway, the Great Trail isn't a single trail but a collection of small, community-based trails, all maintained and operated by local jurisdictions, linked together to form a single network.
+It's a touch confusing but it makes sense that the Great Trail — composed of more than 400 individual trails snaking across all 10 provinces and two of the three territories, from St. John's in the East to Victoria in the West with a huge looping detour north through the Yukon and Northwest Territories to the Arctic Ocean — would be billed as a single entity. ("The Great Canadian Network of Interconnected Community Trails" just doesn't have the same ring to it, now does it?)

-Naming aside, the Great Trail is a labor of love — “truly a gift from Canadians to Canadians” per the Montreal-based nonprofit organization that has overseen the complex, jigsaw puzzle-esque formation of the project since it first dreamt up in 1992.
-That said, the multi-modal (more on that in a bit) trail is largely the handiwork work of volunteers (it’s been dubbed the largest volunteer project in Canadian history) working within local conservation groups, provincial governments and municipalities.
-It would seem that everyone has pitched in a little bit over the last 25 years.
+Naming aside, the Great Trail is a labor of love — "truly a gift from Canadians to Canadians" per the Montreal-based nonprofit organization that has overseen the complex, jigsaw puzzle-esque formation of the project since it was first dreamt up in 1992.
+That said, the multi-modal trail is largely the handiwork work of volunteers working within local conservation groups, provincial governments and municipalities.
+In fact, it has been dubbed the largest volunteer project in Canadian history.
+It would seem that everyone has pitched in a bit over the last 25 years.

-While largely promoted as a super-linked-up cycling route, if you glance at a map of the Great Trail it becomes apparent that different modes of transportation are required — or encouraged — along different stretches.
-And indeed, individual sections of the trail are open to not just cyclists but hikers, horseback riders and cross-country skiers.
-Significant portions, such as the Lake Superior Water Trail and Mackenzie River Trail, are best — or can only be, rather — navigated by kayak or canoe.
+While largely promoted as a super-linked-up cycling route, if you glance at a map of the Great Trail, it becomes apparent that different modes of transportation are required — or encouraged — along different stretches.
+And indeed, individual sections of the trail are open not only to cyclists but also hikers, horseback riders and cross-country skiers.
+Significant portions, such as the Lake Superior Water Trail and Mackenzie River Trail, can only be navigated by kayak or canoe.
 In fact, 26 percent of the Great Trail travels across water.
 And although motorized vehicles are verboten along the Great Trail, certain sections are also open to snowmobiles.
 (Hey, this is Canada, after all).

 In places, the linked trails are heavily urban — indeed, an estimated four out of five Canadians live within 30 minutes of a trail section.
 Moving across the country from its eastern terminus on the island of Newfoundland where it follows the T'Railway multi-use rail trail route, the Great Trail passes directly through several major Canadian cities: Halifax, Montreal, Ottawa, Toronto, Winnipeg and Edmonton.
 It's here, in Alberta, that the trail(s) make a big split, dipping south toward Calgary and then across the Rocky Mountains clear across British Columbia to Vancouver Island or snaking northwards through Alberta and B.C. through the Yukon via Whitehorse and eventually winding upwards across the Northwest Territories to the Arctic Ocean.